 Why do we put telescopes in orbit?

 The Earth's atmosphere stops most types of electromagnetic radiation from space from reaching Earth's surface.
-This illustration shows how far into the atmosphere different parts of the EM spectrum can go into the atmosphere before being absorbed.
+This illustration shows how far into the atmosphere different parts of the EM spectrum can go before being absorbed.
 Only portions of radio and visible light reach the surface.
 (Credit: STScI/JHU/NASA)

 For long-term observations, however, it is best to have your detector on an orbiting satellite and get above it all!